raleel/cfi-srd/0008_Combat.md

 ### Unsuccessful Rolls and Fumbles

-If both combatants Fail their rolls, or the defender decides not to take advantage of a missed attack, then the attack - Parry sequence ends, and combat continues on to the participant with the next highest Initiative.
+If both combatants Fail their rolls, or the defender decides not to take advantage of a missed attack, then the Attack / Parry sequence ends, and combat continues on to the participant with the next highest Initiative.

 ---
 ## Special Effects